data-and-design/data-and-design.github.io/support.md

 <a href="https://giveto.colorado.edu/campaigns/50178/donations/new?amt=50.00&designation=D-0036197&comments=Data%20%26%20Design%20Group" class="arrow-link"><span class="cta">Make a gift <span aria-hidden>&rarr;</span></span></a>

+The lab's work ranges from accessible visualization to data ethics and consent—you can browse our [projects](/projects) and [publications](/publications) to get the full picture.

 Unrestricted gifts are made through the University of Colorado Foundation and are 501(c)(3) tax-deductible.
 You can give once or set up a recurring contribution.
 If you'd like to talk first—about the lab's direction, a project you'd like to support, or giving in honor of someone—[please reach out](mailto:jzong@colorado.edu).

 Thank you for considering supporting this work.
 It means a lot.